-Enter the internal consumption and the external demand into the Calculator.
-The calculator will evaluate the Leontief Production Equation.
+Enter any two values (internal consumption, external demand, or total output) into the Calculator.
+The calculator will evaluate the simplified (one-sector/aggregated) Leontief output identity.

 PTO = IC + ED